 I also feel that there are as many unique paths to healing as there are individual persons on this planet.
 Because of this, I assume that openness and creativity in the therapeutic process are paramount to success.
-Whether you are passing through a life transition, facing depression or anxiety, battling addiction, or simply feeling stuck, I am excited to walk alongside you on your journey towards healing.
+Whether you are passing through a life transition, facing depression or anxiety, struggling in relationships, or simply feeling stuck, I am excited to walk alongside you on your journey towards healing.

 The heart of my practice centers around the relationship with the self.
-Through experience, I have found that underneath many of the issues my clients present with (depression, anxiety, addiction etc.), there is often a contemptuous relationship with self.
+Through experience, I have found that underneath many of the issues my clients present with (depression, anxiety, stress etc.), there is often a contemptuous relationship with self.
 In other words, self-criticism begets suffering.
 Logically, I feel most satisfied in my work when my clients learn to love and accept themselves just as they are.

 I hold a Master of Counselling Psychology from Adler University in Vancouver, and I am a Registered Clinical Counsellor with the BC Association of Clinical Counsellors (#16632).
 I am also a Certified Clinical Trauma Professional with the International Association of Trauma Professionals.
 Prior to pursuing a career in mental health, I attended the University of Victoria where I completed a Master of Music (2013).

 It takes real courage to face the challenges of life head-on.
 Contacting a mental health practitioner is worthy of admiration.
 Whether it is the person-centered approach, cognitive-behavioural therapy, or some other technique that fits best, together I believe we can find new ways of being that work for you.
 I look forward to watching you grow.